 Start in Pioneer Square – the birthplace of Seattle.
 Take a stroll and enjoy the handsome facades, wide cobblestone squares and boutiques.
 Be sure to visit Occidental Square and Pioneer Square Park before seeking out some breakfast.

-A visit to The Daily Dozen Donut Co. is a must: watch the gorgeous little creations go through the magical doughnut-making process and pop out all hot and full of delicousness.
-Eat them there and then or – even better – in neighbouring Victor Steinbrueck Park overlooking the Elliott Bay and the majestic Mt Rainier.
+A visit to The Daily Dozen Donut Co. is a must: watch the gorgeous little creations go through the magical doughnut-making process and pop out all hot and full of deliciousness.
+Eat them there or – even better – in neighboring Victor Steinbrueck Park overlooking the Elliott Bay and the majestic Mt Rainier.
 Need a coffee to wash it down?
 Just around the corner is Cafe Ladro, one of Seattle's best coffee shops.

 Ready for a night on the town?
 Seattle's famous for its music scene, so be sure to catch a show.
 Into jazz?
 Go to Dimitriou's Jazz Alley in Belltown.
 Crocodile Cafe, also in Belltown, is known as one of the country's best rock clubs.
-For those in the mood to dance, head to Fremont’s Century Ballroom – the perfect ending to a perfect day in Seattle.
+For those in the mood to dance, head to the Century Ballroom – the perfect ending to a perfect day in Seattle.

 This article was originally published September 2009.
 It was updated March 2015 by Valerie Stimac.